Becky G discography

-American singer Becky G has released four studio albums, one extended play (EPs), 84 singles (including 26 as a featured artist) and 16 promotional singles.
-According to the Recording Industry Association of America (RIAA), she has achieved 13.5 million certified units.
-(Note: As of August 2024, Gomez's albums have garnered 600,000 certified units.
-She has had a cumulative single certifications of 12.2 million digital downloads and on-demand streaming as a lead artist (including collaborations), and 740,000 as a featured artist.)
-She has a total of 8 chart entries on the US Billboard Hot 100, and 29 chart entries on the US Billboard Hot Latin Songs, including a number one and six top-ten songs.
+American singer Becky G has released five studio albums, one extended play (EP), 91 singles (including 27 as a featured artist) and 19 promotional singles.
+According to the RIAA, she has achieved 17 million certified units.
+(Note: As of May 2026, Gomez's albums have garnered 600,000 certified units.
+She has had a cumulative single certifications of 15.7 million digital downloads and on-demand streaming as a lead artist (including collaborations), and 740,000 as a featured artist.)
+She has a total of 8 chart entries on the US Billboard Hot 100, and 31 chart entries on the Hot Latin Songs, including a number-one hit and six top ten songs.

-Gomez signed a recording contract with Kemosabe Records, later including RCA Records and Sony Music Latin.
+Gomez signed with Kemosabe Records in a joint venture with RCA Records, and also affiliated with Sony Music Latin for her Spanish-language releases.
+Throughout her career, she has consistently released music under this Kemosabe/RCA/Sony Latin partnership.
 She released her debut extended play titled Play It Again (2013).
-The single from EP "Can't Get Enough", reached the top ten in the US Billboard Latin Airplay.
-She released the single "Shower" debuted at number sixteen in the US and was certified two times platinum in the US by the RIAA.
+The single from the EP "Can't Get Enough", reached the top ten on the Latin Airplay.
+She released the single "Shower", which peaked at number sixteen in the US.
+In June 2016, Gomez released her first full Spanish-language single "Sola", as her debut into the Latin music market.
+It reached the top twenty on the Hot Latin Songs.

-Gomez decided to move to Spanish music in 2016, changing the course in her music career to the Latin music market.
-Gomez's first Spanish-language single "Sola".
-The song peaked at number thirty-five in the US Billboard Latin Airplay.
 Gomez has also released various collaborative singles.

-Gomez's debut studio album Mala Santa (2019), debuted at number eighty-five in the US Billboard 200, and also debuted atop the US Billboard Top Latin Albums.
-The album spawned hit singles: "Mayores", and "Sin Pijama".
-Her second studio album Esquemas (2022), debuted at number ninety-two in the US, including number five on the Top Latin Albums, and debuted at number one in the US Billboard Latin Pop Albums.
-The album featured her biggest hit "Mamiii", the song peaked at number four on the Billboard Global 200, peaked at number fifteen on the Billboard Hot 100, and became her first number-one song in the Hot Latin Songs, and topped the Mexico Songs.
-Her third studio album Esquinas (2023), debuted at number 109 in the US, including number at number seven in the Top Latin Albums and debuted at number three in the Billboard Regional Mexican Albums.
-The album featured her hit "Por el Contrario", which became her first number-one song in the Billboard Regional Mexican Airplay.
-Her fourth studio album, Encuentros (2024), debuted at number fifteen on the US Top Latin Albums, and debuted at number at nine on the Regional Mexican Albums.
+Gomez's debut studio album, Mala Santa (2019), debuted in the top five on the Top Latin Albums and Latin Rhythm Albums charts, and debuted at number 85 on the US Billboard 200.
+It spawned two top five singles on the Hot Latin Songs —"Mayores" and "Sin Pijama".
+Her second studio album, Esquemas (2022), debuted atop the Latin Pop Albums and the top five on the Top Latin Albums charts, and debuted at number 92 in the US.
+She achieved her highest-charting single "Mamiii" on the Hot 100, and topped the Latin charts.
+Her third studio album, Esquinas (2023), debuted in the top ten on the Top Latin Albums and Regional Mexican Albums charts, and debuted at number 109 in the US.
+The album's fourth single "Por el Contrario" topped the charts on the Latin Airplay and Regional Mexican Airplay.
+Her fourth studio album, Encuentros (2024), debuted at number fifteen on the Top Latin Albums and top ten on the Regional Mexican Albums charts.
+Her fifth studio album, Baraja Bendita (2026), debuted at number twelve on the Top Latin Albums and the top five on the Latin Pop Albums and the top ten on the Latin Rhythm Albums charts.